YangLing0818/RPG-DiffusionMaster/README.md

 #### **4. Regional Generation with local LLMs**

 We advocate for the deployment of a foundational model endowed with upwards of 13 billion parameters to realize outcomes that meet our exacting standards.
-However, this will inevitably extend the model loading duration and the inference time, accompanied by a marked elevation in graphical memory consumption.
+However, this will inevitably extend the model loading duration and the inference time, accompanied by an elevation in graphical memory consumption.
 We conduct experiments on theses three base models.
-For the model with 13 billion parameters, the preferred apparatus is the A100 80GB, for 70B model, the recommended devices are 8*A100 80GB, here we take llama2-13b-chat as an example, we can run:
+Here we take llama2-13b-chat as an example, we can run:

 ```bash
 python RPG.py --user_prompt 'A blonde hair girl with black suit and white skirt' --model_name 'input your model name here' --version_number 0 --use_local --llm_path 'local_llms/ your llm name'